Edward van der Merwe

 Edward Alexander van der Merwe (9 November 1903 – 26 February 1971) was a South African cricketer who played in two Test matches, one each in 1929 and 1935–36.

-He was born in Rustenburg, Transvaal and died at Auckland Park, also in Transvaal.
+Van der Merwe was born in Rustenburg, Transvaal, and studied at the University of the Witwatersrand, where he excelled at sport.
+He played Rugby union for Transvaal.

 Van der Merwe was a lower-order right-handed batsman and wicketkeeper whose first-class cricket career extended over 11 years and included two important tours in the South African team, but which amounted to only 27 matches in all.
 He had played only three times for Transvaal when he was picked as the second wicketkeeper to Jock Cameron on the 1929 tour of England.
 With Cameron one of the key players of the team, his opportunities were limited and he played in only 14 of the 34 first-class matches on the tour, but they included the third Test match at Headingley, as Cameron had not recovered from being knocked unconscious while batting against Harold Larwood in the preceding Test at Lord's.
 Van der Merwe took two catches and, batting at No 10, scored 19 and 1.
 But Cameron, a far better batsman, resumed his place in the side for the next match in the series.
 The last game of the sequence of five consecutive tour matches played by van der Merwe while Cameron was injured was the first-class game against Scotland at Perth, and, still batting at No 10, he made an unbeaten 35, and this would prove to be the highest score of his career.